ADVISORY HEALTH-CORONAVIRUS/TRUMP

-WASHINGTON, D.C., UNITED STATES - U.S. President Donald Trump holds a news conference.
-James S. Brady Briefing Room, White House.
+BEDMINSTER, NEW JERSEY, UNITED STATES - U.S. President Donald Trump holds a news conference from his golf property in New Jersey.

 Restrictions: